Class: Aws::SecurityHub::Client

 Amazon Web Services Foundational Security Best Practices

-To not enable the automatically enabled standards, set
+To opt out of automatically enabled standards, set

 EnableDefaultStandards